September 11, 2009

-Q: What chemical coats your Heat-Sensitive Periodic Tables that makes it change color?
-My chemistry class wants to know the chemistry of what is happening.
-Can you please help us.
+Q: What chemical coats your Heat-Sensitive Paper that makes it change color?
+My chemistry class wants to know the chemistry of what is happening on our heat-sensitive periodic tables.
+Can you please help us?

 To manufacture this paper, long rolls of white paper are unwound, coated on one side, dried, cut, and finally stacked into reams.
-This is done at a company that produces labels for cans.
-The paper is then printed with black ink to produce our periodic tables.
+Read the rest of this entry »

 5 Comments | Chemistry, College level, Elementary level, High School level, Middle School level | Tagged: heat sensitive paper, micro-encapsulation, periodic tables, phenomenon based learning, thermochromic paper, touch-it paper | Permalink